LukaszGrz/movie-app/README.md

 How to start the application:

 - download project from GitHub
-- using Power Shell (or other docker bash) go to directory where "Dockerfile" is allocated
+- using Power Shell (or other bash/CMD/Docker) go to directory where "Dockerfile" is allocated
 - first build project by typing- " docker build -t movie . "
 - then build application by- " docker-compose up "

-Application will start on your localhost:8088
+Application will start on localhost:8088

 By using endpoints you are able to :